 In addition to TWS, Zions Direct offers Interactive Brokers’ WebTrader.
 It’s a more streamlined web-based version of the platform and easy for newbies to use.

 Zions Direct offers individual and joint accounts.
-Also, the brokerage accepts traditional, rollover, and Roth IRAs (check out a list of the best brokerage firms)
+Also, the brokerage accepts traditional, rollover, and Roth IRAs.

 Additionally, Zions Direct offers trust, UGMA (Uniform Gifts to Minors Act), and UTMA (Uniform Transfers to Minors Act) accounts.
 As for institutions, partnership, corporation, limited liability corporation, and unincorporated business accounts are available.

 If you invest in funds, then Zions Direct offers you the choice of single fund or multiple funds accounts.
 There is no account minimum.
 Although, the minimum for margin accounts is $2,000.
 Also, day trading accounts require a $25,000 minimum.
 Fund your account via check, ACH, wire transfer, online bill payment, or direct deposit.

 The brokerage is a member of FINRA (Financial Industry Regulatory Authority, Inc.) and the SIPC (Securities Investor Protection Corporation).
 Check out our live trading room so you can see us in action.